Bad chemistry in old protein-ligand binding complex data set

 Loading the 85 ligand files with today’s version of the cheminformatics toolkit RDKit2 is, however, not as straightforward as you might expect.

-29 out of the 85 files fail RDKit’s sanitization checks because they each contain a neutral Nitrogen atom which is connected to two Carbon atoms and two Hydrogen atoms.
+29 out of the 85 files fail RDKit’s sanitization checks because they contain neutral nitrogen atoms connected to two carbons and two hydrogens.
+The problem is that the RDKit does not automatically add the missing positive charge when loading the files.

 References